 By Sara Calabro Most people, when they hear about the benefits of acupuncture, find themselves thinking, “That would be so good for me!”
 Less stress, more energy, better sleep and digestion… Who doesn’t want that?
-But for many people, there’s one thing that holds them back from enjoying the benefits of acupuncture: Fear of needles.
+But for many people, there’s one thing holding them back from enjoying the benefits of acupuncture: They’re scared of needles.
 There’s a spectrum of needle fears, ranging from downright needle phobic to being moderately concerned about the whole voluntarily-being-stuck-with-needles thing.
-Regardless, fear of needles is the number-one reason people choose to forego acupuncture.
+Regardless, fear of needles is the number-one reason people pass on acupuncture.

 By Jacqueline Gabardy It’s the season for getting sick.
 And it seems to be hitting everyone but me.
 Friends, family, and most of my patients are complaining of symptoms, from colds and stomach flus to fevers and sinus infections.
 Although I interact with many sick people this time of year, I don’t get sick myself.
 I can’t thank the flu shot—I’ve never had one.
 Multivitamins nor antibacterial gels are keeping me healthy—I don’t use either of these things.
 My trick to surviving cold and flu season unscathed is actually much simpler.
 I use tried-and-true methods that have worked for generations.
 Here are eight of my go-to routines for staying healthy throughout cold and flu season.